kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/reconciliation_loops.md

 1. During [ordered upgrades](../documentation/ordered_upgrade.md), a new DRA `DaemonSet` is created for the new module version.
 Once the old-version `DaemonSet` is no longer scheduled on any node, it is garbage-collected.

+1. We watch `Module`, owned `DaemonSet`, `DeviceClass` and nodes, since the `dra-target` label is decided from a node's own labels and taints.